lynnlangit/gcp-for-bioinformatics/5_Serverless_Compute_with_Functions/2_Serverless_CloudRun.md

 # Serverless Cloud Run

 ### Why do this
- - You have stateless, short-term compute tasks
+ - RUN stateless, short-term compute tasks
- - Your analysis job tasks can be run individually, or chained into a workflow (or pipeline)
+ - RUN your analysis job tasks individually, or chained into a workflow (or pipeline)
- - You only want to pay **when a function is called (or invoked)**, rather than for a long-running VM or container
+ - PAY only **when a function is called (or invoked)**, rather than for a long-running VM or container

 ### What is this
  - Use functions where you supply your own containers, rather than GCP-supplied containers or VMs for compute